Kuhn, Loeb & Co.: History

 The firm's fortunes began to fade in the years following World War II.
-Wall Street was changing and shifting away from relationship banking.
-Kuhn, Loeb's world of gentlemen bankers was gradually being replaced by a more aggressive, transaction-oriented Wall Street, with underwriters entering the trenches and selling securities directly to the public—territory Kuhn, Loeb stubbornly refused to enter.
+Wall Street began to change, shifting away from relationship banking.
+Kuhn, Loeb's world of gentlemen-bankers was gradually being replaced by a more aggressive, transaction-oriented Wall Street, with underwriters entering the trenches and selling securities directly to the public — territory which Kuhn, Loeb stubbornly refused to enter.
 When asked how many people worked at Kuhn, Loeb, one partner famously quipped, "about half".
 Such was life at Kuhn, Loeb, resting on its laurels, while Wall Street passed it by.

-In 1977, facing a capital crisis, the firm succumbed and merged with Lehman Brothers, to form Lehman Brothers, Kuhn, Loeb Inc. Internationally, the merged firms were known as Kuhn Loeb Lehman Brothers Inc., in recognition Kuhn Loeb's superior international reputation.
+In 1977, facing a capital crisis, the firm succumbed and merged with Lehman Brothers to form Lehman Brothers, Kuhn, Loeb Inc. Internationally, the merged firms were known as Kuhn Loeb Lehman Brothers Inc., in recognition of Kuhn Loeb's superior international reputation.

 The merger did not, however, prove to be the panacea to what ailed Kuhn, Loeb.
-Indeed, as detailed more closely in the Lehman Brothers history, a period of bitter internal strife ended in 1984 when the firm sold itself to Shearson/American Express, itself the product of a recent merger between American Express and Sandy Weill's, Shearson Loeb Rhoades.
-The combined firms then dropped the Kuhn, Loeb name and became known as Shearson Lehman/American Express, ending Kuhn, Loeb's almost 120 years on Wall Street.
+Indeed, as detailed more closely in the Lehman Brothers history, a period of bitter internal strife ended in 1984 when the firm sold itself to Shearson/American Express, itself the product of a recent merger between American Express and Sandy Weill's Shearson Loeb Rhoades.
+The combined firms then dropped the "Kuhn, Loeb" name and became known as Shearson Lehman/American Express, ending Kuhn, Loeb's almost 120 years on Wall Street.

 Later, the combined firm purchased E.F.
 Hutton, becoming Shearson Lehman Hutton.
-Ultimately, however, American Express could not make the pieces of its financial services supermarket work.
-In 1993, under then newly appointed CEO, Harvey Golub, the firm sold its retail brokerage operations to Primerica.
-In 1994, it spun off a beleaguered Lehman Brothers as Lehman Brothers Holdings Inc., in an initial public offering.
+Ultimately, however, American Express could not make the pieces of its financial-services supermarket work.
+In 1993, under then newly-appointed CEO, Harvey Golub, the firm sold its retail-brokerage operations to Primerica.
+In 1994, it spun off a beleaguered Lehman Brothers as Lehman Brothers Holdings Inc. in an initial public offering.

-Although the Kuhn, Loeb name is probably gone forever, the firm's legacy is not.
-Former Kuhn, Loeb employees remain in senior positions throughout Wall Street, and until recently, at Lehman Brothers.
-Vestiges of the firm survived in the form of Lehman Brothers' extensive fixed income capabilities, including many of their bond indices, such as the Government/Credit index.
-This index, originally created in 1973 by Kuhn, Loeb, as the Government/Corporate index, was among the first generation of bond index data to measure the fixed income market.
-It is still the preeminent benchmark in its class.
+Although the "Kuhn, Loeb" name is probably gone forever, the firm's legacy continues.
+Former Kuhn, Loeb employees remain in senior positions throughout Wall Street, and (until recently) at Lehman Brothers.
+Vestiges of the firm survived in the form of Lehman Brothers' extensive fixed-income capabilities, including many of their bond indices, such as the Government/Credit index.
+This index, originally started in 1973 by Kuhn, Loeb, as the Government/Corporate index, was among the first generation in bond-index data to measure the fixed-income market.
+It remains the preeminent benchmark in its class.